allain/array-bad-numbers/README.md

 This could also be easily solved with the `filter` Array method, or even with a `for` loop.

+Currently it only works on commonjs enviroments (nodejs or using browserify), but the implementation is really simple and can be used in the browser by just copying the code snippet.

 ## Usage

 ```javascript